Student Funding

 Grants do not cover academic semester (or yearlong) abroad or domestic experiences as financial aid is portable.
 Off-Campus Study (OCS) within DavisConnects will be reaching out to you in September of your sophomore year with an information session to get you started on planning for your time away junior year.
 You will need to apply through OCS in your sophomore year to be away as a junior.
 Please email [email protected] for more information.

-Off-Campus or Fee-Based On-Campus Colby Courses (Jan Plan): Academic departments will be your first point of contact but courses will be listed on this page in early September and will include info session dates and contact information for faculty leaders.
+Off-Campus or Fee-Based On-Campus Colby Courses (Jan Plan): Academic departments will be your first point of contact but courses will be listed on the DavisConnects website in early September and will include info session dates and contact information for faculty leaders.
 You must apply and be accepted into the course or waitlisted to submit an application for funding.
 Faculty leaders will be hosting information sessions for Jan Plan off-campus courses in mid-September and applications for admission will be open soon after.
 Students who do not come off the course waitlist and subsequently the funding waitlist may apply for funding or other experience types below (in November) and will need to first email [email protected].

 You may apply for funding only during the application period under “Start Your Funding Application” below.